 There may not be a personal interview if the international protection officer considers that:

-- An applicant aged under 18 is not mature enough for an interview to be useful
+- You are under 18 and not mature enough for an interview to help with the examination of your application

-- The applicant is unfit or unable to be interviewed due to enduring circumstances beyond their control
+- You are unfit or unable to be interviewed due to enduring circumstances beyond your control

 Recommendation of the international protection officer

-(a) You should be given a refugee declaration
+- That you should be declared a refugee

-If the international protection officer recommends that you should be given a refugee declaration, the Minister for Justice and Equality will give you this declaration.
-You can read more in our document on decisions on international protection made by the Minister for Justice and Equality.
+If the international protection officer recommends that you should be given a refugee declaration or subsidiary protection declaration, the Minister for Justice will follow this recommendation in most cases.

 Where to apply